verhovsky/books-futures-explained/src/1_0_background_information.md

 it needs to be, so go on and read these chapters.
 I'll be right here when you're back.

 However, if you feel that you have the basics covered, then go right on.
+The concepts we need to learn are:

+1. Trait Objects and fat pointers
+2. Generators/stackless coroutines
+3. Pinning, what it is and why we need it

 Let's get moving!